jkugs/khetai/ext/khetai/dev/sdl-ui/README.md

 A Khet game built with SDL3.
 Uses KhetAI for moves.
 Can be compiled for WebAssembly using Emscripten.

-### Note

-The laser animation runs in real time using vector math, and all the pieces are drawn with `SDL_RenderGeometry` calls.
-It was done this way mostly out of curiosity

 ---

 ## Controls